The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Caveats and assumptions

-Concerning (iii), we consider our truncation prescription for both planetary and stellar companions to be reasonable; additional discussion on how the prescription compares to other results about disc truncation can be found in Appendix \ref{appendix:comparison}.
-From Fig. \ref{fig:histcav} we note that the distributions of $a_{\rm bin}/a_{\rm cav}$ show that cavity sizes lie typically in the range $2\, a_{\rm bin}\lesssim a_{\rm cav}\lesssim 4\, a_{\rm bin}$ for binaries and $1.2\, a_{\rm bin}\lesssim a_{\rm cav}\lesssim 2\, a_{\rm bin}$ for planets, which are perfectly consistent with the extremal values that are typically expected for companions in the mass regime of our populations.
-In general, prescriptions predicting smaller cavities will result in a reduction of the likelihood for stellar companions.
-It will not affect much the planetary case, as planets would not be detectable in any case unless a significant reduction $q_{\rm max}$ also occurs, as previously discussed.
-Similar considerations also apply to the prescription for $a_{\rm cav}^{\rm obs}=R_{\rm mm}(1-\epsilon)$, for which using a value of $\epsilon< 25\%$ would further reduce the likelihood but, again, mostly effective on stellar companions and going in the direction of further reducing the likelihood.
+Concerning (iii), we consider our truncation prescription for the planetary and stellar companions to be reasonable (an additional discussion of how the prescription compares to other results for disc truncation can be found in Appendix \ref{appendix:comparison}).
+Fig. \ref{fig:histcav} shows that the distributions of $a_{\rm bin}/a_{\rm cav}$ indicate cavity sizes that typically lie in the range $2\, a_{\rm bin}\lesssim a_{\rm cav}\lesssim 4\, a_{\rm bin}$ for stellar binaries and $1.2\, a_{\rm bin}\lesssim a_{\rm cav}\lesssim 2\, a_{\rm bin}$ for planets.
+This is perfectly consistent with the extremal values that are typically expected for companions in the mass regime of our populations.
+In general, prescriptions that predict smaller cavities reduce the likelihood for stellar companions.
+This does not affect the planetary case strongly because planets would not be detectable in any case unless a significant reduction of $q_{\rm max}$ also occurs, as discussed above.
+Similar considerations also apply to the prescription for $a_{\rm cav}^{\rm obs}=R_{\rm mm}(1-\epsilon)$, for which a value of $\epsilon< 25\%$ would further reduce the likelihood.
+This would again be mostly effective on stellar companions and would be inclined to further reduce the likelihood.

-We finally remark that even if $P$ is low, by construction, $P(d/a_{\rm cav}< \mathcal R)>0$ implies that some companions within the sample that survive after the ``cuts'' can in fact carve the observed cavities without being detected.
-In those cases, the presence of a companion should be considered unlikely, but not impossible.
-We also note though that since binaries spend a very limited fraction of their orbital timescale close to their pericentre, the most compact configurations are relatively ``short-lived'' compared to the most extended ones.
-This is taken into account in the distribution we used to generate the true anomalies; however, the likelihood is expected to change if more than one observation of the same system is performed after a time frame that let the companion reach a less compact configuration.
+We finally remark that even though $P$ is low, by construction, $P(d/a_{\rm cav}< \mathcal R)>0$ implies that some companions within the sample that survive after the cuts can in fact carve the observed cavities without being detected.
+In these cases, the presence of a companion should be considered unlikely, but not impossible.
+We also note that because binaries spend a very limited fraction of their orbital timescale close to their pericentre, the most compact configurations are relatively short-lived compared to the most extended ones.
+This was taken into account in the distribution we used to generate the true anomalies.
+The likelihood is expected to change, however, when more than one observation of the same system is performed after a time frame that permitted the companion to reach a less compact configuration.